RakhithJK/spyder-ide-spyder-wiki/Working-with-packages-and-environments-in-Spyder.md

 6. If the resulting paths are different, then you have two choices:

-   * Activate the environment in which Spyder is installed and install your package on it.
+   * Activate the environment in which Spyder is installed and install your package on it (described above).
 If you try to install future packages in another environment (like `myenv`), you'll get the same `ModuleNotFoundError`.
    * Pick one of the methods mentioned in the next section to use Spyder with packages in the existing `myenv` environment (or any other you'd like to set up to work with Spyder).